 We don’t cover distant supervision, for example, in the next room.

-We support the use of RTUI as a reliable and valid treatment by physiotherapists to evaluate muscle structure and form and to examine patterns of muscle activation.
+We support the use of RTUI as a reliable and valid assessment and treatment by physiotherapists to evaluate muscle structure and form and to examine patterns of muscle activation.

-RTUI may be used as part of an assessment and as an addition to physiotherapy treatment.
+RTUI may be used as part of an assessment and as an addition to ongoing physiotherapy treatment.